 The Aimpoint PRO is night vision compatible and has a clear 2 MOA dot.
 It also has an incredible battery life of nearly 30,000 hours.

-8 Pulsar Phantom Gen 3 4x60mm - - Best Night Vision Scope for Ruger AR-556
+8 Pulsar Phantom Gen 3 LE 3x50mm – – Best Night Vision Scope for Ruger AR-556

-If you want to use your AR-556 after the sun goes down, you’re going to need a good night vision scope.
+If you want to use your AR-556 after the sun goes down, you need a good night vision scope.
 The Pulsar Phantom is the perfect option for nighttime hog hunting.
 It also works well for after-dark tactical applications.
 Just be prepared to make a major monetary investment.
-Night vision scopes of this quality definitely don't come cheap.
+Night vision scopes of this quality definitely don’t come cheap.

-The Phantom uses Gen 3 night vision technology, which provides the brightest images, the longest viewing ranges, and the best resolution available to the modern nighttime shooter.
+The Pulsar Phantom uses Gen 3 night vision technology.
+Gen 3 night vision provides the brightest images, the longest viewing ranges, and the best resolution available to nighttime shooters.

 9 ATN Thor LT Thermal Rifle Scope – Best Thermal Scope for Ruger AR-556

-Hunters can use this digital thermal scope to pop wild hogs in broad daylight as well as after the sun goes down.
-The scope picks up and displays body heat, so you can even spot pigs through dense vegetation and thick fog.
+Hunters can use this digital thermal scope to pop wild hogs in both broad daylight and pitch dark.
+The scope picks up and displays body heat, so you can spot pigs through dense vegetation and thick fog.
 It effectively detects heat signatures out to an impressive 475 yards.